mohamedLazyBob/mohamedLazyBob/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning JavaScript, and especially react.
+- 🌱 I’m currently learning JavaScript, and everything related to it!.

 <!-- GitHub Stats Card      -->